Haq Nawaz Akhtar

 Haq Nawaz Akhtar, also known as H. N. Akhtar (1929- 2019), was a Pakistani writer and public servant.
 His career spans across public service and literature.
 He has served in various capacities in the Government of Pakistan.
 As a Federal Secretary, he served in the Communication Division and the Ministry of Religious Affairs and Interfaith Harmony.
-In the literary world, Akhtar is known for his Urdu literature, including the book Elaan-e-Junoon and several ghazals.
-He is also the author of If Truth be Told: An Alternate History of Pakistan, providing an alternate perspective on the history of Pakistan.
+Akhtar is known for his works in Urdu, including the book Elaan-e-Junoon and several ghazals.
+He also authored If Truth be Told: An Alternate History of Pakistan, providing an alternate perspective on the history of Pakistan.

 Career

 Public service

 Akhtar joined the Civil Services of Pakistan in 1954.
-He served as Controller of Capital Issues, Managing Director of Pak Libya Holding Company and Chairman of Pakistan Steel Mills.
+He served as Controller of Capital Issues, managing director of Pak Libya Holding Company and Chairman of Pakistan Steel Mills.
 He was promoted to the post of Federal Secretary in 1985.
 Akhtar also served as Federal Secretary in the Communications Division 7 January 1988 to 30 August 1989 and Federal Secretary in the Ministry of Religious Affairs and Inter-faith Harmony from 31 August 1989 to 26 March 1990.